Iphigenie Buchmann-Castiglioni 1929

 Camillo Castiglioni was a colorful and controversial personality (described by one biographer as a "shark", see literature).
 Already a wealthy financier in 1916, he earned a fortune after the war in the hyperinflationary period in the disarmament of the Imperial and Royal Army.
 During the hyperinflationary period he amassed a widespread business empire.
 However, his financial fortune began to decline rapidly as a result of reckless (foreign exchange) speculative transactions.
 In 1926 he signed over to Iphigenie their castle-like villa on the shore of lake Grundlsee in order to take it away from his creditors (Iphigenie probably sold it without his consent in 1937 to a Swiss businessman; towards the end of the war Adolf Hitler's private library was stored there).
 In May 1935 Castiglioni's Viennese palace (Miller-Aichholz) with the art collection was seized and put up for auction by Haus Glückselig, including the Adams portrait (the second most expensive lot of the auction [2000 Schilling] after the car at 6000 Schilling), which was however redeemed before the auction and thus remained in Camillo Castiglioni's possession (Iphigenie was already in Hollywood by then).

 The Adams portrait of Iphigenia Castiglioni cites the Rosenkavalier motif to present Iphigenia Cstiglioni's much-described beauty, who according to press reports cared relatively little for jewelry and expensive clothes, in a new and interesting context.
 Perhaps the "roaring 1920's" and the turbulence that hit Austria and the Castiglionis were also cause for nostalgic recollection of the baroque era cited in the portrait.
-Unfortunately, no color image of the portrait exists and the painting has altogether disappeared (if it still exists, it is believed to be in Italy).
 The photo of the painting from the Künstlerhaus archive was not identified.
 The assignment to Iphigenie Buchmann was made according to a newspaper article describing the painting at the Glückselig auction (der Morgen 14.10.1935, p.10), as well as the Setzer portrait photo (see cross-references), which Adams faithfully copied in his portrait.
+The color scheme chosen by Adams (see cross-references) is dominated by brown tones.
+The portrait thus adopts Whistler's tone-on-tone color concept, which Adams consistently applied in his late works.

 APH, Werksverzeichnis JQA 1995, p.
 178, Cat.#45, no ill. (there incorrectly dated 1921).